AGE: – 11th – 13th Century – Pagan

 - Third Buddha Statue with hand gesture Dharmachakra Mudra, the gesture of teaching representing the wheel of Dharma, representing one of the most important moments in the Buddha’s life when after his enlightenment he preached the first sermon in Sarnath.

-This Buddhist triad indicates a transition from the Pala tradition with this style of tiered base seen in Indian/Hindu Iconography into a purely Burmese style depiction of the Buddha during the Pagan era, or that the original statues were replaced with these Burmese Pagan style statues.
+This Buddhist triad indicates a transition from the Pala tradition with this style of tiered base seen in Indian/Hindu Iconography into a purely Burmese depiction of the Pagan Buddha of the time.

 This shrine has obviously suffered some hardship during its lifetime, one of the back slots is damaged and the body along the front shows some layering of the metal.
 The lotus pedestals on which the devotees are seated are also damaged.